materialdigital/core-ontology/docs/ontology_structure.md

 - **Labels** | ***rdfs:label***: Provide human-readable names for ontology elements.
 - **Comments** | ***rdfs:comment***: Offer detailed descriptions, usage notes, clarifications of definitions, or additional relevant information.
 They may enhance the understanding of the terms regarded.
 - **Definitions** | ***skos:definition***: Delivers formal, human readable explanations and descriptions of classes and properties.
-Preferably, Aristotelean definitions are used that support in finding subclass relationships.
+Preferably, [Aristotelian definitions](#aristotelian-definition) are used that support in finding subclass relationships.
 - **Definition Source** | ***obo:IAO_0000119***: If the definition was obtained from a specific source (e.g., a well-known work from the field of MSE, a dictionary, or a URI/URL), this is specified as definition source, also citing the original document.

+> #### Aristotelian definition:
+> An **Aristotelian definition** typically refers to defining something by its genus (general category) and differentia (specific characteristics that distinguish it from other members of the same genus).
+This method is rooted in Aristotle's philosophy and is often used in ontology development to define classes in relation to their superclasses.
+For more information, please see [Aristotelian](https://www.merriam-webster.com/dictionary/Aristotelian) and [Aristotelianism](https://en.wikipedia.org/wiki/Aristotelianism).

 For instance, the class **Material** may have the following annotations:
 - **Label**: "Material"@en, "Material"@de